n-predicate-builder/NPredicateBuilder.Base/README.md

 ## Installation

-The best way is to [install via NuGet](https://www.nuget.org/packages/NPredicateBuilder/).
+The best way is to use [NuGet](https://www.nuget.org/packages/NPredicateBuilder/) for installation.

 In your domain layer.